Vladimir Lucien: Career

-Born in St. Lucia in the eastern Caribbean, Lucien grew up in the town of Gros Islet on the island's north.
+Born on 16 March 1988 in St. Lucia in the eastern Caribbean, Vladimir Lucien grew up in the town of Gros Islet on the island's north.
 He attended St Mary's College in Castries (1999–2004), where he began his artistic career as an actor, starring in a number of productions.
 While in his third year reading literature and theatre arts at the University of the West Indies (UWI), St Augustine campus, in Trinidad, he was inspired by the groundbreaking Caribbean writer Kamau Brathwaite, whom he appreciated as "a culturally engaged poet".
 Lucien has stated: "I started writing poetry seriously when I started UWI in 2008.
 What I was writing before was coming from a very empty place and it was not much anyway."

 Lucien has since had a great deal of success, with his work being published in journals and other publications, including Small Axe, Wasafiri, BIM magazine, The Caribbean Review of Books, Caribbean Beat, Washington Square Review, and the anthology Beyond Sangre Grande, edited by Cyril Dabydeen.
 Some of Lucien's poetry has been translated into other languages, appearing in Dutch in the literary magazine Tortuca, in Italian in the journal El Ghibli, and in Mandarin.

 Awards he has received awards include first prize in the poetry category of the Small Axe Prize 2013, and the overall OCM Bocas Prize for Caribbean Literature 2015 for his 2014 debut collection of poems, Sounding Ground, which was also shortlisted for the Guyana Prize for Caribbean Literature in 2015.

 He was the screenwriter of the documentary The Merikins, which had its premiere at the Trinidad and Tobago Film Festival in 2013.

 He has participated in various international literary events, including at the Miami Book Fair, the Read My World Festival in Amsterdam, the Jaipur Literary Festival, the Brooklyn Book Festival, the Calabash International Literary Festival, and in 2016 was Writer-in-Residence at the University of the West Indies (Mona, Jamaica).